Tangential Tensor Fields on Deformable Surfaces -- How to Derive Consistent $L^2$-Gradient Flows: Abstract

 \section{Abstract}

 {We consider gradient flows of surface energies which depend on the surface by a parameterization and on a tangential tensor field.
 The flow allows for dissipation by evolving the parameterization and the tensor field simultaneously.
-This requires to chose a notion of independence.
+This requires the choice of a notation for independence.
 We introduce different gauges of surface independence and show their consequences for the evolution.
-In order to guarantee a decrease in energy the gauge of surface independence and the time derivative have to be chosen consistently.
-We demonstrate the results for a surface Frank-Oseen energy.}
+In order to guarantee a decrease in energy, the gauge of surface independence and the time derivative have to be chosen consistently.
+We demonstrate the results for a surface Frank-Oseen-Hilfrich energy. \\}